jeffreykeefer/Parkology/CONTRIBUTING.md

 ## Participation guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [EMAIL].

+As a participant and community member, you are expected to uphold this code.

 ## What we're working on